Marchman Act

 Addiction has no boundaries and can affect any individual from any background and affluency.
 Although there is still a significant amount of stigma around substance use and addiction, we believe there should be no embarrassment or shame when searching for help for your loved one or family member.
 Addiction is a family disease and needs to be handled individually, carefully, and with precision.
 In 1993 the Florida legislature passed the Hal S. Marchman Act to provide loved ones and professionals a vehicle to attempt to save the life of someone immediately incapable of saving themselves from their substance use disorder.
 While a lawyer is not required for the petitioner, any stage of this process can be quite cumbersome, often confusing, and difficult to navigate and the assistance of a lawyer with knowledge of the law and the rules and regulations related to it can be very helpful and timesaving in this very difficult, yet potentially lifesaving process.

-At the hearing for involuntary treatment the court will look at the statutory criteria in order to determine if the facts and circumstances are enough to order the respondent into treatment.
-The respondent will have a lawyer appointed to them and that lawyer will try to defend them or follow their client’s wishes as it relates to this petition.
-Section 397.6957, Florida Statutes, states that petitioner bears the burden of proof which is by clear and convincing evidence.
-This means that it is the petitioner’s burden to introduce evidence in this hearing to prove that the respondent meets the criteria for to court to issue an order for involuntary treatment.
+Once the respondent has been assessed the respondent is entitled to a hearing with witnesses prior to the court ordering the respondent into involuntary treatment services.
+The respondent will have a lawyer appointed to them or they can retain private counsel to assist them.
+The petitioner has the sole responsibility for proving by clear and convincing evidence that the respondent meets the statutory criteria for the court to order the respondent undergo involuntary treatment services under Section 397.6957, Florida Statutes.
+This means that it is the petitioner’s burden to introduce evidence in this hearing to prove that the respondent meets the criteria for the court to issue an order for involuntary treatment.
 Whether a petitioner represents themselves as a pro se litigant or has an attorney the presentation of that evidence must be done in accordance with the Florida Statutes and the Florida Rules of Evidence.
 A pro se litigant is not going to be afforded any leniency and or relaxation of the statutes and rules.
 It is the sole burden of the petitioner to prove through testimony, physical evidence, or other types of evidence that the respondent meets the criteria and should be ordered into treatment.

-Petition For Renewal of the Involuntary Services Order Extension
+Petition For Renewal of the Involuntary Treatment Services

 Under Florida Section 397.6975(1), Florida Statutes, the court may order an extension of the previously entered order for involuntary services or treatment.
-For the court to enter such an order, a petition for renewal of those services must be filed by the service provider if the service provider feels that the individual continues to meet the criteria of Section 397.693, Florida Statutes.
-This petition must be filed no later than ten (10) days prior to the expiration of the previously entered order for services.
+For the court to enter such an order, a petition for renewal of those services must be filed by the service provider or by the person who filed the initial petition for the initial treatment order if the petition is accompanied by supporting documentation from the service provider if the service provider feels that the individual continues to meet the criteria of Section 397.693, Florida Statutes.
+This petition must be filed prior to the expiration of the previously entered order for services.

 While a lawyer is not required for the petitioner, any stage of this process, at Paul Figueroa Law we understand that the Marchman Act is quite a cumbersome, often confusing process for both the petitioner and the respondent.
 In handling these cases we also truly understand the difficulties that families and friends face when trying to navigate the process of helping a loved one who is battling a substance use disorder or co-occurring disorder.
 We also understand that this process can be misused by those that are seeking to use it with a motive that is anything other than trying to get a loved one the help the need.
 The assistance of a lawyer with knowledge of the law and the rules and regulations related to it can be very helpful and timesaving in this very difficult process.
 If you have questions about the Marchman Act call our office set up a free consultation.